 A summary of the analytical results for the soil samples collected during the CAP-Part A site investigation at the site is presented in Table II-3.
 Laboratory data sheets for these samples and the project Quality Control Summary Report (QCSR) are presented in Appendices C-1 and C-3 of this report.
 Figure II-3 illustrates the site investigation borehole locations and corresponding analytical results for soil samples collected at each location.

 Soil sample analytical results were compared to their applicable soil threshold levels.
-Soil samples collected from the tank pit after the removal of the tanks indicated concentrations of benzene in the UST 14 tank pit above the soil threshold levels.
+Soil samples collected from the tank pit after the removal of the tank indicated concentrations of benzene above the applicable soil thresholds level.